DeAngelo Williams: 2016 season

 Williams was again called upon to serve as the Steelers lead running back after another Le'Veon Bell suspension, this time for the first three games of the season.
 After two weeks in the 2016 season, he was the league leader in rushing yards after rushing for 146 yards against the Washington Redskins in the season opener and 94 yards on a career-high 32 carries against the Cincinnati Bengals in the next game.
 For his Week 1 performance, he earned AFC Offensive Player of the Week.
 His production dipped later on the season and he finished with 343 rushing yards and four rushing touchdowns.
 The Steelers made the playoffs and advanced to the AFC Championship.
 In the 36–17 loss to the New England Patriots, he had 14 carries for 34 rushing yards and a rushing touchdown to go along with seven receptions for 51 yards.
 In addition, he had a successful two-point conversion in what was his final professional game.

+Retirement

-On June 25, 2018, he announced on Facebook that he had retired from the NFL.
+On June 25, 2018, Williams announced on Facebook that he had retired from the NFL.